AuDHD: When ADHD and Autism Show Up Together

 About Linda Fox

-Linda Fox is an ICF-ACC credentialled Adult ADHD Life & Business Coach (CALC) with 26+ years of experience and lived experience of ADHD herself.
-She works with entrepreneurs, solicitors, and business owners, helping them build practical strategies that fit how their brain actually works.
+Linda Fox is an ICF-ACC credentialled Adult ADHD Life & Business Coach (CALC) with 26+ years of experience.
+She has lived experience of ADHD herself.
+Linda works with entrepreneurs, solicitors, medical professionals, and other professionals navigating demanding careers, helping them build practical strategies that fit how their brain actually works.
 UK-based, coaching worldwide via Zoom.

 Read more about Linda →